OpenTechStrategies/csv2wiki/README.md

 # csv2wiki: CSV->wiki converter

-Open source script to convert rows in a CSV file to pages in a wiki.
+[csv2wiki](csv2wiki): An open source script to convert rows in a CSV file to pages in a wiki.

-[csv2wiki](csv2wiki) requires Python 3.
-Right now, only [MediaWiki](https://mediawiki.org/) is supported, but it would not be hard to extend it to support other wiki APIs.
+csv2wiki requires Python 3.
+So far, only [MediaWiki](https://mediawiki.org/) is supported, but it would not be hard to extend it to support other wiki APIs.
 Basic usage:

         $ csv2wiki -c CONFIG [OPTIONS] CSV